Oliver Twist ESL Lesson Plan [Free PDF]

 The language used in “Oliver Twist” provides ample opportunities for language development.
 Students can expand their vocabulary by learning key terms and expressions specific to the novel’s setting and time period.
 They can also improve their reading, listening, speaking, and writing skills through various activities that involve analyzing dialogues, role-playing scenes, and writing creative pieces inspired by the story.

-See also Harry Potter and the Prisoner of Azkaban ESL Lesson Plan [Free PDF]
+See also Murder on the Orient Express ESL Lesson Plan [Free PDF]

 Cultural Awareness